epklein/epklein.github.io/_posts/2022Q4/2022-12-27-what-is-continuous-delivery.md

 title: What is Continuous Delivery?
 categories: [DevOps]
 tags: [Delivery, Continuous Delivery]
-excerpt: Continuous Delivery is a DevOps technical practice that let us make changes into production, quickly and reliably.
+excerpt: Continuous Delivery is a DevOps technical practice that lets us make changes into production quickly and reliably.
 Let's recap its principles and foundations.
 ---

 [Continuous Delivery](/swe/devops/cd) (CD) is one of the fundamental software engineering practices that modern companies use to deliver software *quickly* and *reliably*.

-By "deliver software", I mean not just new features, but any sort of change, such as bug fixes, configuration changes, and experiments.
+By 'deliver software', I mean not just new features but any sort of change, such as bug fixes, configuration changes, and experiments.

 To deliver high-quality software quickly and reliably, let's recapitulate CD's main principles and foundations (according to *[Accelerate: The Science of Lean Software and DevOps](/book/accelerate)*).

 ## Principles

-There are five key principles at the heart of CD:
+There are five fundamental principles at the heart of CD:

-1. **Build quality in**: We invest in people and tools, to detect issues quickly and fix them in earlier stages, where they are cheap to resolve;
+1. **Build quality in**: We invest in people and tools to detect issues quickly and fix them in earlier stages, where they are cheap to resolve;
 2. **Work in small batches**: The goal is to work in small chunks to deliver business outcomes quickly for a small part of our target audience as a means of collecting frequent feedback;
-3. **Computers perform repetitive tasks; people solve problems**: By automating repetitive work that takes a long time, we reduce the cost of rolling out changes and we free up people for higher value work;
+3. **Computers perform repetitive tasks; people solve problems**: By automating repetitive work that takes a long time, we reduce the cost of rolling out changes, and we free up people for higher-value work;
 4. **Relentlessly pursue continuous improvement**: High-performing teams are never satisfied.
 They make improvement a daily routine;
 5. **Everyone is responsible**: System-level outcomes (throughput, quality, stability, etc.) are well aligned with business outcomes.
 Everyone works towards measurable, achievable, time-bound goals to reach them.